Cole Caruso founded the Community Resource Network of Florida, Inc. in 2009 when a similar organization had to close its doors.… Read More

 Amanda is the mother of five children, ages 5 to 17, who are her heart, pride and joy.
 She was very active with her church community when she lived in Kentucky, directing the choir and organizing member events.
 Her hope is to resume that level of activity in the church soon.
 Amanda also enjoy singing, swimming, going to demolition derbies, reading a good book and cooking Mexican food.
 Her favorite shows are Grey’s Anatomy and Law and Order: Special Victims Unit.
 But most of all, she loves spending time with family and friends.

-Clarissa Rivera, Lee County Life Skills Program Manager
+Clarissa Rivera, LSP Program Manager - Fort Myers

 Clarissa started working with Community Resource Network of Florida, Inc. in 2013.